surtarso/ASAPCabinetFE/README.md

 ### FOOTNOTE
 If you need help installing and configuring [Visual Pinball X](https://github.com/vpinball/vpinball) check out [my wiki page](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux), also check out [VPXGUITools](https://github.com/surtarso/vpx-gui-tools/) to help ease the process of settings tables up.

+Join the [Discussions](https://github.com/surtarso/ASAPCabinetFE/discussions) page for questions and ideas!

 _PS: There is a [discontinued version](https://github.com/surtarso/asap-cabinet-fe) of this frontend in Python._